cloudControl/documentation/Guides/Python/Django notes.md

 # Notes for Django Developers
-This document contains information for Django programmers deploying their applications on [exoscale].
+This document contains information for Django programmers deploying their applications on [CloudKilat].

 ## Managing Dependencies
 The [python buildpack] uses [pip] to manage dependencies.
 Specify your dependencies in a file called `requirements.txt` in the project root directory.

 ## Defining the Process Type
-exoscale uses a [Procfile][procfile] to know how to start your processes.
+CloudKilat uses a [Procfile][procfile] to know how to start your processes.
 This file specifies a _web_ command that will be executed to start the server once the app is deployed.
 It optionally also specifies [worker] types that can be used to execute long running tasks.

 The `Procfile` for a Django app using gunicorn as web server can look like this:
 ~~~